Nail Biting and Skin Picking: Are They Just Symptoms of a Deeper Issue?

 6. Are nail biting and skin picking considered psychiatric disorders?

 Yes, both nail biting and skin picking can be classified as psychiatric disorders when they occur frequently and significantly impact daily functioning.
-Dermatillomania, also known as excoriation disorder, is a recognized psychiatric condition characterised by recurrent skin picking.
+Dermatillomania, also known as excoriation disorder, is a recognized psychiatric condition characterized by recurrent skin picking.

 7. How can I stop nail-biting and skin-picking habits?